 There’s a lot more to know about this topic, so we wrote an entire post about how to remove negative newspaper articles from Google.

 Online reviews are tricky because they typically appear on aggregate sites like Yelp, Facebook, or Glassdoor where customers and employees are the authors.
 Therefore, it’s often impossible to remove negative comments about your business.
 In the case of Yelp, fake reviews can be removed, but it takes a number of steps.
 The same goes for deleting Google reviews, which are even more complex to handle.
 In other words, review management can be a full-time job.

 Comparison websites are a huge pain point for many businesses.
 Whether affiliated with competitors, or created by them, these sites often pose as legitimate editorials.
 Unfortunately, they present a biased snapshot of your brand for customers, business partners, and investors.

-While Google generally doesn’t delete bad reviews from the search results, there are some things the search engine takes seriously.
-For example, Google will remove certain types of personal information that could impact your safety or finances.
+While Google generally doesn’t delete bad reviews and other unfavorable content from the search results, there are some things the search engine takes seriously.
+For example, Google will remove certain search results that could harm your safety or finances.

 Why should you invest in internet reputation repair?

 The health of your business is directly tied to your online reputation.
 More people than ever before turn to the internet for advice on where to shop and what to buy.
 In fact, a recent survey by Google showed that the majority (51%) of respondents indicated that they “very frequently” or “often” make important life decisions based on information in Google search.